-Proton pump inhibitors are the main medications used in the control of the gastric acid hypersecretion.
-Histamin 2 receptor blockers can also be used; however proton pump inhibitors are superior.
+Proton pump inhibitors are the main medications used in the control of gastric acid hypersecretion.
+Histamin 2 receptor blockers can also be used; however, proton pump inhibitors are superior.
 Interferon, octreotide and chemotherapy may be used in the management of patients with metastatic disease.
-Hepatic metastasis may be treated with liver transplantation.
+Hepatic metastasis may be treated by liver transplantation.

 The main treatment for the tumor in Zollinger-Ellison syndrome is surgical resection especially in patients with no surgical contraindications and no metastasis.
 Surgical resection decreases the risk of developing hepatic metastasis.

 In cases of MEN type 1, surgical intervention rarely cures the condition; however the risk of metastatic disease is decreased.

 Follow up with secretin test, serum fasting gastrin levels, and somatostatin receptor scintigraphy after surgical resection is mandatory in order to make sure there is no recurrence.
 A follow up evaluation should be done every year with the first one being after 3 to 6 months after surgical resection.